 To welcome the New Year, Tokyo Skytree will be lit up with special New Year lighting inspired by the Japanese flag and Tokyo Skytree’s official character Sorakara-chan, dressed in a gorgeous sunny kimono, will welcome visitors to Tokyo Skytree.

-The observation deck at Tokyo Tower usually opens at 6:00am on New Year’s Day morning, allowing visitors to watch the first sunrise of the year.
+The observation deck at Tokyo Tower usually opens at 6:00am on New Year’s Day, allowing visitors to watch the first sunrise of the year.
 Seeing the beautiful sunrise while overlooking Tokyo Bay and the skyscrapers will surely make for a great start to the year.

 After climbing Tokyo Tower, you can pay a New Year’s visit to the Tower Grand Shrine on the 2nd floor of the Main Deck, which receives divine spirits from the Ise Jingu Shrine and is believed to be beneficial for match-making and academic success.
 You can write your resolutions for the year on the Tokyo Tower-shaped or heart-shaped ema, which will surely help you achieve them.